 - Communication: Mobile phone signals are variable, oftentimes non-existent.

 I am very much grateful to our hosts who willingly showed us how hospitable the people of Upper Dado Alamada are.
 They are one of the kindest hosts I’ve met so far in my entire hiking adventures!
 Thank you.
 I really enjoyed my stay there.

-Here’s a photo of the the author who obviously couldn’t resist the urge to take a self portrait with Asik-Asik Falls in the background!
-I’d be uploading more of my pictures in my photoblog twelveinchesbehind.com so stay tuned on this blog for updates.
-Please, please don’t grab my photos or post it anywhere else without my permission!
+Here’s some of the photos on my photoblog, Twelveinchesbehind.com Please, please don’t grab my photos or post it anywhere else without my permission!
 You may share this blog post link on your social media accounts though.
 Better yet, go there and enjoy the wonder yourself.
 You’d be helping the local tourism industry too!